When housing markets overheat, there is no better tool for real estate brokers and agents than Recent Home Sales Data.

 They are going to count on you as a real estate professional to help them find a place to live.
 What about someone who just moves into town, all happy at the prospect of starting their new job, only to find out they will probably have to sleep in their car?
 They are also counting on you to find them a place to live and to assure them the outrageous price they are about to pay for that home will be worth it in the long run.

-Recent home sales data can relieve buyer anxiety
+Existing home sales data can relieve buyer anxiety

 Talk is cheap.
 But real estate data is convincing.
 Especially with so much on the line.